 To drive a Wakefield accelerator through this method, you need a really short burst of a really powerful laser pulse.
 This pulse ionizes the gas into plasma.
 But more importantly, the pulse leaves a wake behind as electrons and ions get pushed around by the sudden burst of energy.

-Think of this as a floating object moving forward, for example Boat.
+Think of this as a floating object moving forward, like the boat pictured below.
 The path left behind by the boat, called the wake of the boat, is very choppy and rough with wavy peaks and troughs.

 Image 1: The path left behind by the boat, called the wake of the boat, is very choppy and rough with wavy peaks and troughs.
 Image credits: Edmont.